CarlyFSS/users/README.md

 ### Support

-The Fireheet Users API is an MIT-licensed open source project.
+This API will not be updated anymore, is just for referencing old content

 ### Stay in touch

 - Author - [Carly Silva](#)
+-
 ## License

 Fireheet Users API is [MIT licensed](LICENSE).